indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The minimum Rust version has been changed from 1.52 to 1.53 to facilitate use of the newest versions of some Rust crates.
+* The minimum Rust version has been changed from 1.52 to 1.56 to facilitate use of the newest versions of some Rust crates, Rust 2021 edition, and some Cargo features to enhance linker control.
 * The run-time Rust code for interfacing with the Python interpreter now uses the [PyO3](https://github.com/PyO3/pyo3) crate instead of [cpython](https://github.com/dgrunwald/rust-cpython).
 The code port was quite